These days, sugar’s in everything.

 In this blog post, I’m going to teach you how to say 20 of the most commonly used fruits and six popular fruit dishes.
 By the end, you’ll confidently be able to know what you’re eating and, more importantly, what you should try next.

 20 Fruits in German: The Sweet and Simple Guide to German Fruits

 Traditionally, German speakers ate fruits that grew in the temperate climate of their country.
 Today, these fruits are still what you’ll see growing in gardens or at the local farmers’ market.

 Of course, in a modern German grocery store, you’ll also find fruit from around the world.
 German-speaking countries import fruit from many different climates these days, and these fruits have also become integrated into the daily diets of German people.

 Needless to say, knowing how to talk about fruits in German is a skill every learner needs to acquire.

-To aid with your study of German fruits, why not learn them in a fun, memorable and effective way?
-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into language learning experiences.
+To aid with your study of German fruits, why not learn them in an entertaining, memorable and effective way?

 Now without further ado, here are 20 common fruits in German you need to know.